steffenmueller4/steffenmueller4.github.io/_posts/2021-03-26-thoughts-on-organization-and-architecture.md

 Via those Bounded Contexts, the software can be divided into smaller parts with clear boundaries and interfaces between each other.

 DDD, furthermore, tries to define the interfaces between those smaller parts - so, relationships between Bounded Contexts - in a variety of ways {% cite Fowler2014 %} (see also: {% cite Brandolini2009 %}).
-Via so-called Context Mapping, the
+Via so-called Context Mapping,

+...TODO...

 In a nutshell, DDD can help to map interdependencies between organization and software architecture and, thus, to tailor organizations, teams, and software.